rapholivera/KeysCustomKeyboardChallenge/README.md

 ## Where to Go From Here?

-Close this repo and check it out the final folder with all the implementations we discuss above, you can also check the original challenge requirements below as well the starter project from the start folder.
+Clone this repo and check the final directory with all the implementations we discuss above, you can also check the original challenge requirements below as well the starter project from the start directory.

 If you find any mistakes or you can't figure out something, raise a question.
 I will get back to you asap.